rexim/md5/README.md

 My implementation of md5 as an exercise for a cryptography university course.

 WARNING!
-This implementation is very uneffective, so don't use it for a real work.
+This implementation is very inefficient, so don't use it in a real work.

 ## Usage